Unified API vs Custom Integration: Cost Comparison for SaaS Companies

 The kicker?
 You’re still paying per account regardless of whether the platform is handling 10% or 100% of your workflow.

-Why Your SaaS Integrations Are Different
+Why SaaS Accounting Integrations Are Different

 Most Unified API Platform marketing assumes your use case is generic.
 In my 20+ years building integration solutions, I can tell you with certainty: it’s not.